Published on May 08, 2019 and last reviewed on Oct 05, 2023 - 5 min read

 Appendectomy can be performed by:

-Laparotomy - Open surgery is done after placing an incision about 2 to 4 inches long.
+• Laparotomy - Open surgery is done after placing an incision about two to four inches long.

-Laparoscopic - Surgery is done after placing a few small abdominal incisions with the help of special surgical tools and camera.
+• Laparoscopic Surgery - Surgery is done after placing a few small abdominal incisions with the help of special surgical tools and a camera.

 2) Draining the Abscess Before Surgery:

 The recovery time depends on the type of surgery and appendicitis.
-It usually takes 1 to 3 weeks to recover from laparoscopic surgery and 2 to 4 weeks for open surgery.
-If the appendix burst, then you would have to wait for the pus and infection to be drained out first, which will take a longer time.
+It usually takes one to three weeks to recover from laparoscopic surgery and two to four weeks for open surgery.
+If the appendix bursts, then the patient would have to wait for the pus and infection to be drained out first, which will take a longer time.
 Some tips for recovering fast after surgery are:

-To reduce pain, place a pillow on your abdomen and apply pressure before you laugh, cough, and change position.
+• To reduce pain, place a pillow on the abdomen and apply pressure before they laugh, cough, and change position.

-Tell your doctor if you experience pain even after taking painkillers.
+• Tell the doctor if they experience pain even after taking painkillers.

-Abscess - Collection of pus in the appendix.
+• Abscess - Collection of pus in the appendix can lead to the formation of an appendix.

-Ruptured Appendix - It spills fecal matters and bacteria in the abdominal cavity.
+• Ruptured Appendix - It spills fecal matter and bacteria in the abdominal cavity.

 Appendicitis can be ruled out by using brief case history, physical examinations, computed tomography scan, urine analysis, ultrasound abdomen, anal examinations, an x-ray of the abdomen, and blood examination.